opencv/opencv/modules/gpu/doc/feature_detection_and_description.rst

 :math:`\texttt{nFeatures} \times \texttt{descriptorSize}` matrix with the ``CV_32FC1`` type.

 The class ``SURF_GPU`` uses some buffers and provides access to it.
 All buffers can be safely released between function calls.

+**Note:**

+By default for user provided keypoints the class ``SURF_GPU`` recalculates keypoint's orientation and returns reodered/filtered keypoints array and coresponding decriptors array.

 See Also: :c:type:`SURF`